FilipAngelov/MSE-Time-Series-Forecasting-Stock-Market/README.md

 #### Evaluation
 We forecasted the price/class 7-days-ahead-of-time over a 30 day testing period.
 Regression models were evaluated based on 'RMSE' and 'RMSE as % of true market price'.
-Classification error rate metrics was used for the classification model evaluation.
+The classification error rate metric was used for the classification model evaluation.

 The regression models were also evaluated based on return on investment (ROI) for a trading system that worked as follows:
 * Over the 30 days test period we developed 4 predictions - for example: each Monday we predict the price of the next Monday.